-- Sauté the onion until translucent and add the rice, allowing it to absorb the remaining oil.
+- Sauté onion until translucent and add rice, allowing it to absorb any remaining oil.

 - Pour the white wine into the pan and allow it to absorb.

-- Add the broth – a 1/2 cup at a time – allowing each addition be fully absorbed before adding the next.
+- Add broth – a 1/2 cup at a time – allowing each addition be fully absorbed before adding the next, stirring frequently.

-- Once broth is incorporated, stir in the zucchini.
+- Once broth is incorporated, stir in shredded zucchini.
 Allow any liquids from the zucchini to absorb into the rice.